An Ayurvedic Guide to Breast Health

 - Warm up with ginger tea.
 A tea made with a teaspoon of fresh organic ginger root boiled in a cup of hot water is great for both vata and kapha imbalances in rasa since it is warming and liquefying.

 - Cool down with an Ayurvedic electrolyte drink.
-For a drink that is a little cooler, squeeze fresh organic lime into a tall glass of water and add a teaspoon of organic sugar and a quarter teaspoon of salt.
+For a drink that is a little cooler, squeeze fresh organic lime into a tall glass of water then add a teaspoon of organic sugar and a quarter teaspoon of salt.

-- Nurture yourself.
 The following practices are not only nourishing to the soul but also therapeutic in releasing stagnation in the chest.

 - Pranayama.
 A practice focused on moving stagnant prana, especially in the chest, pranayama is incredibly effective in freeing stagnant emotions.
 Bhastrika is highly focused on the chest and moving dead air out of the lungs and brings great movement to the entire chest area.
 Nadi Shodhana can also help balance and calm the mind.

 - Meditation.
 Always allow time for inner reflection.
 Be an observer and simply watch emotions arise and give them permission to release.
 Take time daily to reflect and forgive.
-Scan your day before going to sleep and make peace with those that have hurt you and ask for forgiveness from those you have hurt.
+Scan your day before going to sleep and make peace with those who have hurt you and ask for forgiveness from those you have hurt.

-- Sweat!
 While you may not appreciate sweaty armpits, those sweat glands are there for a reason—the release of toxins!